Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 #### missing?
 * what is to sell data science tooling? what's required?

+##### Jay
+- We can help spin up Sagemaker instances, iPython notebooks, make them reliable and reusable.
+We can recommend tools such as VSCode and Pycharm and educate on how to best use them.
+We can migrate existing code to github and educate on collaborative coding.
+Tools such as black, pylint, and pytest can introduce discipline and stylistic conformity that make collaboration smoother

 ## 3. Delivering models outputs to decision actors (machine actor, human actor)
 > Are production systems consuming the output of your models?
 If so, are you able to iterate on changes to your models quickly enough to satisfy business stakeholders?

 **Problem**: Data Science often faces roadblocks from IT and operations because Data Science's needs are poorly understood, systems and processes are optimized for stability, and Data Scientists lack the vocabulary to articulate their needs to IT

 **How Qbiz can help**: Qbiz Data Engineers are fluent in the languages and cultures of both Data Science and IT/Operations and can therefore bridge that gap.
 We are able translate Data Science needs into the language, processes, and infrastructure that IT requires.

+##### Jay
+- We can work with the appopriate stakeholders to deliver data that the production application can consume easily and with minimal risk -- via S3, via messaging services such as SNS/SQS, RESTful API endpoints, database tables that are consumed by Tableau/etc. We know the technologies involved, understand the stakes, and can work with DS and IT stakeholders to find the optimal balance between timely data availibilty and securyt/safety.